simonisHereHelp/gembaDemo/src/components/HomepageHeader/README.md

 State Determination:
 The state is then set exclusively:

-Below is an updated version of your component where the state is computed as follows:
+Rule:

-If the device is motionless (no recent motion detected), then the state is set to _1.
+If the device’s absolute angle is less than 5° and it is not moving, then the state is _1.
-If the device is moving:
+Otherwise, the state defaults to _2.
-If the absolute angle is between 30° and 70°, the state is _3.
+Additionally, if the state would be _2 and the angle is between 30° and 70°, then override to state _3.
-Otherwise, the state is _2.